 Best Things to Do in Harajuku with Kids

-- Takeshita Street: Explore colorful shops filled with fashion, toys, and sweets like rainbow cotton candy and crepes.
+- Takeshita Street: Explore colorful shops filled with fashion, toys, and sweets like rainbow cotton candy and freshly made crepes.

 - Yoyogi Park: Picnic, play, or enjoy the open lawns.
-On weekends, you’ll often find street performers and musicians.
+On weekends, families can catch street performers and live music, all just a few steps from the main streets.

-- Omotesando: A stroller-friendly street with shaded trees, stylish cafés, and calmer vibes for families needing a break.
+- Omotesando: A stroller-friendly street lined with shaded trees, stylish cafés, and calm spaces for families needing a break from the crowds.

-- Character Shops: Visit official stores like Sanrio (Hello Kitty) or Pokémon for kid-approved souvenirs.
+- Character Shops: Stop by official stores like Sanrio (Hello Kitty) and the Pokémon Center for kid-approved souvenirs and photo ops.

-- Kiddy Land Toy Store: A multi-level shop packed with toys, character goods, and collectibles kids will love browsing.
+- Kiddy Land Toy Store: A multi-level paradise of toys, character goods, and collectibles, perfect for letting kids browse freely.

 How to Get to Harajuku with Kids